Self-Guided Walking Tour in Berlin

 Berlin Cathedral

 The cathedral dominates the northern end of Museum Island with its green copper dome rising 98 meters above the Spree.
 Built between 1894 and 1905 under Emperor Wilhelm II, it is Germany's largest Protestant church.
 The Hohenzollern Crypt beneath the main floor holds over 90 sarcophagi of the Prussian royal family.
 The interior has mosaics, stained glass, and a pipe organ with 7,269 pipes.
-Admission is 7 euros.
+Admission is 15 euros, reduced 12.
 Climbing 270 steps leads to the dome walkway with views across Museum Island and the city center.
 Sunday services feature organ concerts.
 The dome climb closes 30 minutes before the cathedral.
 Visit on a Sunday morning to hear the organ, then explore when tourist crowds thin after lunch.
 The exterior is worth photographing from the Lustgarten park across the street.

 Hours

-Mon-Fri: 9:00 AM – 6:00 PM | Sat: 9:00 AM – 5:00 PM | Sun: 12:00 – 5:00 PM
+Mon-Fri: 9:00 AM - 6:00 PM | Sat: 9:00 AM - 5:00 PM | Sun & holidays: 12:00 PM - 5:00 PM

 Price